ProjectEvergreen/wcc/docs/pages/index.md

 ## Capabilities

-WCC aims covers a reasonable set of DOM APIs to help facilitate server-rendering of your Web Components
+WCC aims to cover a reasonable set of DOM APIs to help facilitate server-rendering of your Web Components.

 <div class="capabilities-container">